Aman-Py21/Codsoft-projects/README.md

 # Codsoft-projects
-This is my first Remote internship from Codsoft which gave me an great opportunity to enhace my skills in python Author - Aman Jaiswar
+This is my first Remote internship from Codsoft which gave me an great opportunity to enhace my skills in python, Author - Aman Jaiswar